Harry Willcock

 Clarence Harry Willcock (23 January 1896 – 12 December 1952) was a British Liberal Party activist and dry cleaning firm manager.
-He is best remembered for being the last person in the United Kingdom to be prosecuted for refusing to produce an identity card, a wartime requirement introduced in 1939 but which was continued after the war by the post-war Attlee government.
+He is best remembered for being the last person in the United Kingdom to be prosecuted for refusing to produce an identity card, a wartime requirement introduced in 1939 but which was continued by the post-war Attlee government.

 Life

-Willcock was born in Alverthorpe, Wakefield, Yorkshire, the illegitimate son of Harry Cruickshank, a native of Leeds who worked in the textile trade, and Ella Brooke, whose family were wholesalers to tailors.
+Willcock was born on 23 January 1896, in Alverthorpe, Wakefield, West Riding of Yorkshire, the illegitimate son of Harry Cruickshank, a native of Leeds who worked in the textile trade, and Ella Brooke, whose family were wholesalers to tailors.
 He was adopted by a widow, Mary Willcock, whose surname he adopted.
 During World War I he served with the Northumberland Fusiliers, but was not sent overseas.

 He was active in Liberal politics – a councillor and magistrate in Horsforth – then stood for Parliament as candidate in Barking in 1945 and 1950, coming third – last (at the first exceeding 12.5% of the vote, at which his deposit was refunded).
 At the time of the events which gave rise to Willcock v.
 Muckle, he was the manager of a successful dry cleaning firm in London.